KRFOSS/kali-docs/arm/usb-armory-mki/index.md

 headless: kali-desktop-xfce
 metapackage: N/A
 status: build-scripts
-cpu:
+cpu: IMX53
+cores: 1
-gpu:
+gpu: "Adreno A200"
-ram:
+ram: DDR3
+ram-size: ["512MB", "1GB"]
-ethernet:
+ethernet: no
-wifi:
+wifi: no
-bluetooth:
+bluetooth: no
-usb3:
+usb3: no
-usb2:
+usb2: 1
-storage:
+storage: sdcard
 ---

 The [USB Armory MKI](https://inversepath.com/usbarmory_mark-one.html) from Inverse Path is an open source hardware design, implementing a flash drive sized computer.
 Kali Linux fits on a microSD card for it.